adamnovitch/weaver-class/README.md

 As a Weaver, you have trained with various swords.
 At first level you gain proficiency in longswords, rapiers, scimitars, and shortswords.

 ### Weapon Defense
-At 1st level, while you are holding a versatile or finesse weapon, you get a +1 to your AC.
+At 1st level, while you are holding a weapon with the Finesse or Versatile property, you get a +1 bonus to your AC.

 ### Cantrips
 At 1st level, choose 2 Cantrips from the Weaver spell list.
 You know these two Cantrips and can cast them at will.

 ### Spellcasting and Spell Points
 Starting at 2nd level, your training and connection to the Weave allows you to perform feats and cast spells.
+As a weaver, your grasp of the weave allows you to bypass the need for material spell components or an arcane focus.
+However for spell components that have a gold value, you still require the material components.
 Your access to the Weave is measured in Spell Points.
 Your number of Spell Points are determined in the class table.
 They are regained after a long rest.

 Your spellcasting may require you to make a spell attack or force your target(s) to make a saving throw.
 Wisdom is your ability for this feature: